 In this paper we consider the class of conditional CDFs with Gaussian representation $e=g(Y,X)$ in linear form, where $g(Y,X)$ is specified as a linear combination of known transformations of $Y$ and $X$.
-The implied models for the distributional regression functions are flexible, parsimonious, and able to capture complex features of the entire statistical relationship between $Y$ and $X$.
+Expanding the range of conditional CDFs from the unit interval to the real line allows for the formulation of linear yet flexible representations.
+The implied models for DRFs are parsimonious and able to capture complex features of the entire statistical relationship between $Y$ and $X$.
 In particular, these models allow for nonlinearity and nonseparability of this relationship.